 - In any other way we may describe when you provide the information.

-De-Identified Personal Information or non-Personal Information is aggregated for system administration and to monitor usage of the Website.
+De-Identified Personal Information or non-Personal Information is aggregated for system administration and to monitor the usage of the Website.
 It is utilized to measure the number of visits to our Website, average time spent, number of pages viewed and to monitor various other Website statistics.
 This monitoring helps us evaluate how visitors use and navigate our Website so we can improve the content.

-We may also use your Personal Information to contact you about our own and third-parties’ goods and services that may be of interest to you.
+We may also use your Personal Information to contact you about our own and third parties’ goods and services that may be of interest to you.
 If you do not want us to use your information in this way, please either check the relevant box located on the form on which we collect your data (the order form) or adjust your user preferences in your account profile).

 How We Share Your Information

 We will never disclose, sell, or rent your identifiable Personal Information to third parties for commercial purposes.
 Broadly stated, we may disclose your Personal Information, in whole or in part, with third parties who perform services on our behalf for the purposes of providing or improving the Services to you.
 We disclose Personal Information to the following types of third parties, and for one or more the following purposes: